This program is for advanced students. Beginner students can learn more about the Katholische Universität Eichstätt-Ingolstadt - Beginner program.

 - Fall Term: Starts in early October.
+Ends in February.

-- Spring Term: Starts in early May.
+- Spring Term: Starts in early April.
+Ends in July

 In Eichstätt, you will be housed in a student dormitory or in a flat.
 Housing placements are made by the international office at KUE prior to arrival.
 You should fill in the room reservation form as early as possible.
 If you have not received information about your housing placement by one month prior to your arrival in Eichstätt, contact KUE's International Office.
 Please note that you are responsible for paying your own housing fees; housing costs are not included.
 Don’t forget to send your contact information abroad to OIP once you’re settled.